wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

-# 12. The Person Is Not Reality
+# 12. The Person is not Reality

 >Once you realise that the person is merely a shadow of the reality, but not reality itself, you cease to fret and worry.
 You agree to be guided from within and life becomes a journey into the unknown.